 While we (and most people) refer to THE Japan Rail pass there is a range of passes issued by Japan Rail.
 Some such as the JR East and West passes cover only sections of the country and will be useful for very specific trips, or segments of your trip if you’re planning to travel for longer.

-The most useful pass for most visitors and the one you will hear talked about as “THE Japan Rail Pass” is the one you can use nationwide.
+The Japan Rail Pass can be used nationwide.
 You can use it on all Japan Rail services including the shinkansen (bullet train), limited express trains, airport and local trains.
 There are even a few other specific services it can be used for including the ferry across to Miyajima Island in Hiroshima and some JR buses.

 Japan Rail is the national railway, it is the largest network by far and you can travel to all prefectures and cities on its trains but not on every train line or to every station.
 There are many other companies in Japan that also operate train and subway services in different areas.
 This pass is only for Japan Rail services and can’t be used on private railways, subways or inner-city buses.